nicoalfredgutierrez/waes-assignment/README.md

 ## Application usage

 - To run unit tests only: In console execute (Linux)./gradlew.sh test
-- To run integration tests: In console execute (Linux)./gradlew.sh integrationTest (unit test are also run as this task dependonthis)
+- To run integration tests: In console execute (Linux)./gradlew.sh integrationTest (unit test are also run)
 - To build the app: In console execute (Linux) ./gradlew.sh build.
 The jar is stored in <project_root>/build/libs
 - To run the app: In console execute java -jar <project_root>/build/libs/assignment-1.0.0-SNAPSHOT.jar or ./gradlew bootRun.
 Once the app is up you can access localhost:8080/swagger-ui.html# to access the swagger documentation an try the endpoints with a ui.